faaheem13/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * If the input values for `PHONE_NUMBER`, `EMAIL` and `STUDENT_ID` already exist (including the target user), the command will be rejected.
+* The edit function does not allow the removal of a description, only updates to it. (i.e. If description is edited in this manner `desc/` in an attempt to remove the existing description, it will not work.
+Use [description](#addingediting-a-description-description) to remove existing description.)

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com`: Edits the phone number and email studentId of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com`: Edits the phone number and email of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower`: Edits the name of the 2nd person to be `Betsy Crower`.

 ### Adding an attendance record: `adda`

-Add an attendance record to all existing students in the studentId book.
+Add an attendance record to all existing students in the StudentBook.

 ![add_attendance_command](images/add_attendance_command.png)